A COMMUNITY-DRIVEN PUBLIC HEALH PROJECT IN MALI

 JOIN OUR ANNUAL FUNDRAISER AT THE FIRE HALL

 The Wash Project is a 501c3 organization, so all of your donations are tax-deductible.
-Thanks so much!
+Thank you for your generosity!